kstenerud/concise-encoding/ce-structure.md

  * Use a common schema to ensure that your validation rules are consistent across your infrastructure.
  * Treat received values as all-or-nothing.
 If you're unable to store it in its entirety without data loss, it **SHOULD** be rejected.
 Allowing data loss means opening your system to key collisions and other exploits.
  * Guard against unintentional default conversions (for example string values converting to 0 or true in comparisons).
- * Never store na or attempt to convert na to a default value.
-Generate a diagnostic and either store a consistent, deterministic replacement, or more preferably halt processing.
  * When in doubt, toss it out.
 The safest course of action with foreign data is all-or-nothing.
 Not rejecting the entire document means that you'll have to compromise, either truncating or omitting data, which opens your system to exploitation.